New ‘Plandemic’ film promotes coronavirus conspiracy theory

 The film is part of a trend of inaccurate information about the novel coronavirus that has spread on the internet for months, sowing fear and falsehoods about a virus that has killed more than 790,000 people since it emerged in China in late 2019.

-In one section of the film, Dr Meryl Nass says she believes the coronavirus is not of natural origin -- a claim that experts have said is false.
+In one section of the film, Dr Meryl Nass says she believes the coronavirus is not of natural origin -- a claim that experts have said is inaccurate.

 “Early in this pandemic, I did not think the coronavirus was a natural occurrence from bats.
 I felt quite convinced that this was a laboratory-designed organism,” Nass says.